paralect/ship/doc/docs/deployment/kubernetes/aws.md

 Now let's create [EKS](https://aws.amazon.com/eks) cluster.

-At the first step, we need to set the cluster name.
+In the first step, we need to set the cluster name.
 A common practice is to use the project name for it.
-Also, you can add an environment prefix if you have separate clusters for each environment: `my-app-staging`, `my-app-production`.
+Also, you can add an environment prefix if you have separate clusters for each environment: `my-app-staging`, and `my-app-production`.
 We can leave other parameters by default.

 ![Cluster Creation](/img/deployment/aws/cluster-creation.png)